Genital piercing: History

-However, the popularity diminished again, with genital piercings becoming rather uncommon in the western world until the second half of the 20th century.
-In the 1970s, they were introduced to the emerging body modification community by the early piercings pioneers like Jim Ward and Doug Malloy, many of them associated with the legendary piercing studio The Gauntlet in Los Angeles.
-With the advent of Piercing Fans International Quarterly in 1977, information about genital piercings became available to a wider community.
-Genital piercings were later sported by the modern primitives movement that developed during the 1980s in the San Francisco Bay Area.
-Still, only until the 21st century, genital piercing was confined to a body modification subculture.

-Just like nipple piercings, genital piercings became increasingly more popular and part of mainstream culture in the second decade of the 21st century, with ″nice and normal″ people endorsing them.
+Just like nipple piercings, genital piercings became increasingly more popular and part of mainstream culture in the second decade of the 21st century, with "nice and normal" people endorsing them.
 Many celebrities such as Christina Aguilera, Pete Doherty, Janet Jackson, Lenny Kravitz, Katarina Waters, or Pete Wentz, stated that they had or planned to have genital piercings.
 Genital piercings nowadays have a growing demand, especially in a young adult, college-aged population.

 With regard to (female) genital piercings, Marilyn W. Edmunds, adjunct clinical professor at the Johns Hopkins University, stated, "Women with genital piercings are no longer on the social fringe or part of the 'punk' culture who are experimenting with behaviors that are 'socially provocative.'
 Over the past 30 years, genital piercing has become mainstream, and women engage in it for a variety of reasons."

-However, according to Chelsea Bunz, professional piercer from UK, the clearly existing rise in popularity might as well be an effect of more people openly talking about their genital piercings: "I think genital piercing has always been popular – it's just discussed more openly these days, which makes it increasingly acceptable to the mainstream.
-People from all classes and professions have them (...)."

 Motives

 Like body piercings at large, genital piercings are often done for aesthetic reasons and as an expression of personal style.
 In addition, some (but not all) types of genital piercing increase sensitivity and provide additional stimulation during sexual activity.
-According to an Association of Professional Piercers expert report by Elayne Angel, body piercing pioneer, former member of The Gauntlet and inventor of several genital piercings such as the fourchette and the lorum, individual motives and preferences are quite diverse:
+According to an Association of Professional Piercers report by Elayne Angel:

 Left: Offering only minor added stimulation, the Christina piercing is primarily done for aesthetic reasons.
 Right: Beyond aesthetics, the apadravya can enhance sexual stimulation for both partners.